 Though once Hebi comes around, her position as General automatically demotes everyone else, and she takes solitary Dragon status.

 In the Dark World of the Pony POV Series, the discordedMane Six all serve as Discord's enforcers, though Twilight Tragedy arguably has seniority.
 After Twilight's redemption, followed by Applejack and Rarity, it becomes less clear cut, as some of the remaining Chaos Six and Discord's other minions seem to have a loose power structure.
 That said, by the time the Elements of Harmony get around to actually Storming the Castle, Discord's remaining minions (Fluttercruel, Angry Pie, and Rancor) are all sent to confront them together, so they could arguably all be grouped under this trope.
-Rancor is seemingly left his only Dragon after the battle's conclusion, but then Fluttercruel is revealed to be Not Quite Dead... and Rancor turns out to be a Sixth Ranger Traitor, leaving 'Cruel the only Dragon in the end.
+Rancor is seemingly left sole The Dragon after the battle's conclusion, but then Fluttercruel is revealed to be Not Quite Dead... and Rancor turns out to be a Sixth Ranger Traitor, leaving 'Cruel the only Dragon in the end.

 Paine and The Brit serve as Dragons to Munroe in The Expendables.
 Paine is the more prominent of the two, but both are equally dangerous and seem to have equal authority within the bad guy's organization.